CivicHall/civic-hall-member-guide/content/membership/plans.md

 ---
 date: 2017-03-04T15:05:26-05:00
-afterForm: "Organization Memberships
-If you are a team of 3 or more, you may be interested in an Organization Membership plan.
-For more info, email partnerships@civichall.org."
-#menu:
-#  main:
-#  weight: 10
 plans:
   -
     copy: "Access to the Community Space for activities and events or through the purchase of day passes at $35 each."